Gardening Tips - how to over winter tender bedding plants

 Really tender plants, lifted from summer bedding such as Fuchsias, Pelargoniums (also known as Geraniums) are best in an unheated conservatory which is ideal and where they may continue flowering.
 Conservatories, even when unheated, are warmer than a greenhouse, and less damp which keeps at bay mildew and mould which is the problem when over wintering in the greenhouse.

-Later in the season, say November, you can if you wish, cut back the plants by about a half or more, and reduce watering so it is just sparing.
+Later in the season, say November, you can if you wish, cut back the plants by about a half or more. it is essential over winter to reduce watering so it is just sparing.
 Personally, I tend to let the Pelargoniums carry on in the conservatory and only cut back if they get leggy although reducing watering is essential.

 Overwintering in a greenhouse